Phonetics and phonology

 • An alphabet is a system of sound representation in writing which is based on the principle of sound-symbol equivalence, hence the letter a in Latin corresponded to the sound /a/.
 This principle may be disturbed by later developments in a language, e.g. c in Classical Latin was /k/ but later developed into /ts/ and then in Italian (before front vowels) into the affricate as found in English church.
 Furthermore, languages vary in the choice of symbols for sounds.
 Thus in English j stands for an affricate as in judge but for /j/ in German.
 One symbol can also stand for more than one sound, e.g. c in English is /k/ before back vowels, e.g. in call, but /s/ before front ones, e.g. in cease.

-• Alphabet systems are the most economical and can do with sets of symbols consisting of about 30 (26 letters in English, for instance).
-Alphabet systems are a development from older pictographic systems in which stylised abstractions were used in writing, e.g. a circle for the sun, a vertical stroke for a man, etc.
+• Alphabet systems are the most economical and can do with sets of symbols consisting of about 30 elements (26 letters in English, for instance).
+Alphabet systems developed out of older pictographic systems in which stylised abstractions were used in writing, e.g. a circle for the sun, a vertical stroke for a man, etc.

-• The letters of an alphabet may have their own names as with the Runic alphabet (early Germanic system in the first centuries after Christ).
+• The letters of an alphabet may have their own names as with the Runic alphabet (early Germanic system in the first centuries AD).
 The forms of letters may vary with no effect on their sound values, e.g. letters may appear in italics or bold or UPPERCASE.